rsjai47/Unimate-UI/README.md

 # Unimate-UI
-A protoype UI for an University Students App
+A prototype UI for an University Students App